What is transposition of the great arteries?

 The symptoms of TGA may resemble other medical conditions or heart problems.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.

 How is transposition of the great arteries diagnosed?

 Cyanosis is the major indication that there is a problem with your newborn.
-Your child's physician may have also heard a heart murmur during a physical examination.
-A heart murmur is simply a noise caused by the turbulence of blood flowing through the openings that allow the blood to mix, such as the ventricular septal defect or patent ductus arteriosus.
+Your child's doctor may have also heard a heart murmur during a physical examination.
+In this case, a heart murmur is a noise caused by the turbulence of blood flowing through the openings that allow the blood to mix, such as the ventricular septal defect or patent ductus arteriosus.

 Diagnostic testing for congenital heart disease varies by the child's age, clinical condition, and institutional preferences.
 Some tests that may be recommended include the following:

 Chest X-ray.
-A diagnostic test which uses invisible X-ray beams to produce images of internal tissues, bones, and organs onto film.
+A diagnostic test that uses invisible X-ray beams to produce images of internal tissues, bones, and organs onto film.

-Electrocardiogram (ECG or EKG).
-A test that records the electrical activity of the heart, shows abnormal rhythms (arrhythmias or dysrhythmias), and detects heart muscle stress.
+Electrocardiogram (ECG).
+A test that records the electrical activity of the heart, shows abnormal rhythms (arrhythmias), and detects heart muscle stress.

 Echocardiogram (echo).
-A procedure that evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that produce a moving picture of the heart and heart valves.
+A procedure that evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor to produce a moving picture of the heart and heart valves.